silvanegli/Netsec16/README.md

 basic Linux and Networking understanding.

 ### Mission
-A simple chat service is provided by a company in the form of a web appli- cation.
+A simple chat service is provided by a company in the form of a web application.
 There is only one chat room, and all authenticated users might read messages and send new ones to this chat room.
-There is an additional ad- ministrative role, which allows users belonging to this role to invoke several admin commands, e.g. to change the background color of the chat window.
+There is an additional administrative role, which allows users belonging to this role to invoke several admin commands, e.g. to change the background color of the chat window.
 Admin commands sent by basic users have no effect.
 Figure 1 shows the message board of the chat application.